 The CNOOC International-operated Golden Eagle platform, located 70 kilometres northeast of Aberdeen, produced first oil in October 2014.
 This major milestone was accomplished under budget, ahead of schedule, and with a world-class safety record.

 We are planning for a long, successful and safe operating life at Golden Eagle, which is also expected to act as a future hub for tieback opportunities.
 A good example of this hub strategy at work is the Solitaire field, which was discovered in 2001 and acquired by CNOOC International and our Golden Eagle co-venture partners in 2010.
 Located four kilometres northeast of Golden Eagle, Solitaire was a stranded discovery and not large enough to be developed on its own.
 By creating a tieback to Golden Eagle infrastructure, Solitaire came on stream with first production in December 2015.

-CNOOC Petroleum Europe Limited, a wholly-owned subsidiary of CNOOC Limited, is the operating partner of Golden Eagle (36.54%), with Suncor Energy UK Ltd. (26.69%), Maersk Oil North Sea Ltd. (31.56%) and Dyas Exploration UK Limited (4.74%) and Oranje-Nassau Energie Resources Limited (0.46%) also holding interests in the field and its facilities.
+CNOOC Petroleum Europe Limited, a wholly-owned subsidiary of CNOOC Limited, is the operating partner of Golden Eagle (36.54%), with Suncor Energy UK Ltd. (26.69%), Total E&P North Sea UK Limited (31.56%) and ONE-Dyas (5.2%) also holding interests in the field and its facilities.